 Don’t let the diagnosis of “mild” fool you; untreated though mild obstructive sleep apnea can lead to adverse cardiovascular events in your body.

-The difference between mild, moderate and severe obstructive sleep apnea comes down to the average number of disordered-breathing events that occur per hour as determined by polysomnography.
+The difference between mild, moderate and severe obstructive sleep apnea comes down to the average number of disordered-breathing events that occur per hour as determined by a sleep study (polysomnography).

 • Moderate OSA: AHI 16-30